kallsave/easy-html-webpack-plugin/README.md

 Does not produce a different hash suffix js or css files each time after webpack compilation

 But can dependen on [webpack.HashedModuleIdsPlugin](https://github.com/webpack/webpack/blob/master/lib/HashedModuleIdsPlugin.js) to keep module.id stable when vendor modules does not change

+It could make your server  reduce duplicate files (different hash values for the same file) and cache the third-party code(vendor.js) in browser

 After webpack compilation:
 ```javascript